 Additional transition tips:

-• Feed at consistent times rather than free-feeding, so you can monitor intake
+- Feed at consistent times rather than free-feeding.
+This lets you monitor their intake.

-• Add a tablespoon of plain, canned pumpkin (not pumpkin pie filling) to meals during the transition for extra fiber and digestive support
+- Add a tablespoon of plain, canned pumpkin (not the pie filling) to meals during the transition for extra fiber.
+When I volunteer at the Multnomah County Animal Shelter, we use this trick constantly to settle stressed stomachs.

 When Food Alone Is Not Enough

-A sensitive stomach is manageable for the vast majority of dogs.
-It just takes some patience and a willingness to try different approaches until you find what works for your individual dog.
+A sensitive stomach is entirely manageable for the vast majority of dogs.
+It just takes some trial, error, and a lot of patience.
+You'll find the right fit.